What Is Ripple?

 Bitcoin transactions, on the other hand, aren’t efficient.
 They take an average of 10 minutes and have much higher fees than using XRP.
 Bitcoin mining also requires quite a bit of energy and has faced criticism for its environmental impact.

 Bitcoin has a maximum supply of 21 million coins, and XRP has a maximum supply of 100 billion tokens.
 That’s one reason the price of one Bitcoin is much higher than that of one XRP.

 4. They have different distribution methods

-Bitcoin mining process distributes Bitcoin token.
+Bitcoin mining process distributes Bitcoin tokens.
 New coins are added to the supply as participants mine them until the maximum supply of 21 million is reached.
-XRP was pre-mined, meaning all 100 billion tokens minted before it launched.
+XRP was pre-mined, meaning all 100 billion tokens were minted before it launched.
 Ripple locked 55 billion XRP into escrow and set up smart contracts to release one billion XRP from escrow on a monthly basis.
 After releasing new tokens, Ripple can sell as much as it wants to raise funds and put unsold tokens into a new escrow.

 5. Ripple is a private company

 Although the XRP cryptocurrency is decentralized, it’s still tied to a private company in Ripple.
 That’s in stark contrast to Bitcoin, which is completely decentralized.
 While the connection between Ripple and XRP doesn’t matter to many investors, some crypto enthusiasts view it as a negative.